My Spaghetti Carbonara Light is a lower fat and lower calorie version of the classic Italian pasta dish.

-I usually serve this dish with a salad or veg on the side (try this Broad Bean & Pea Salad) but you could also add some peas or green beans to up the vitamin count.
-Let me know if your family gobble this up as quick as mine!Print
+Normally I serve this dish with a salad or veg on the side (try this Broad Bean & Pea Salad) but you could also add some peas or green beans to up the vitamin count.

 Using Elmlea or another cream substitute helps lower the calories and fat in this classic Italian pasta dish.